 - Wear pants and gloves when working in unfamiliar areas because poison ivy may be hiding there.

-Notes About Toxic Plants
+Common Toxic Plants

 Raw acorns contain a high level of tannic acid, so they can be toxic to humans when eaten in large quantities.
 Animals can also find acorns to be irritating to the stomach.